mcavs/ESTUStat_2024Spring_MachineLearningMethodsandApplications/Homeworks/Homework1/Readme.md

 ## Instructions

-1. Give details of your task with the problem, features, and target.
+1. Give details of your task with the problem, features, and target (10 pts).
-2. Describe the dataset in your task
+2. Describe the dataset in your task (10 pts).
-3. Train a logistic regression model.
+3. Train a logistic regression model (20 pts).
-4. Report the performance of the trained model using at least three metrics you learned in the lecture.
+4. Report the performance of the trained model using at least three metrics you learned in the lecture (30 pts).
-5. Also report the performance of your model using the Brier score.
+5. Also report the performance of your model using the Brier score (30 pts).

 ## Grading